GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 {Organisation}_{Platform}_{Product}_{Reporting period}_{Collection}_{Region}_{Data date}--{Data period}_{Band name}.{File extension}
 ```

-### Code repositories

-* [DEA Intertidal GitHub repository](https://github.com/GeoscienceAustralia/dea-intertidal) &mdash; A codebase for DEA Intertidal product generation workflows
-* [eo-tides GitHub repository](https://github.com/GeoscienceAustralia/eo-tides) &mdash; A codebase for integrating satellite Earth observations with tide modelling
-* [DEA Tools GitHub repository](https://github.com/GeoscienceAustralia/dea-notebooks) &mdash; Earth observation data manipulation tools
-* [PyTMD GitHub repository](https://github.com/tsutterley/pyTMD) &mdash; Python-based tidal prediction software

-### Core Product Layers
+### Core product layers

 See the attributes of these layers in the [Specifications tab](./?tab=specifications).

 #### DEA Intertidal Elevation (elevation)

 DEA Intertidal Elevation (Figure 2) provides elevation in metre units relative to modelled Mean Sea Level for each pixel of the satellite-observed exposed intertidal zone across the Australian coastline.
-The elevation model is generated from DEA Landsat and Sentinel-2 surface reflectance data from each 3-year composite period, utilising a pixel-based approach based on [Ensemble Tidal Modelling](#ensemble-tidal-modelling).
+The elevation model is generated from DEA Landsat and Sentinel-2 surface reflectance data from each 3-year epoch, utilising a pixel-based approach based on [Ensemble Tidal Modelling](#ensemble-tidal-modelling).
 For every pixel, the time series of surface reflectance data is converted to the Normalised Difference Water Index (NDWI) and each observation tagged with the tidal height modelled at the time of acquisition by the satellite.
 A rolling median is applied from low to high tide to reduce noise (such as white water, sunglint, and non-tidal water level variability), then analysed to identify the tide height at which the pixel transitions from dry to wet.
 This tide height represents the elevation of the pixel.

 :::{figure} /_files/dea-intertidal/DEAIntertidal_layer_elevation.*
 :alt: DEA Intertidal Elevation layer